dduyg/5566677/tags/index.md

       });
     });

-    // Connect all tags to each other (web structure) for (let i = 0; i < tagIds.length; i++) {
+    // connect tags to each other
+    for (let i = 0; i < tagIds.length; i++) {
       for (let j = i + 1; j < tagIds.length; j++) {
         edges.push({